-Table 1 Variables MEASUREMENT OF VARIABLES Variables Variable name Measurement LEV Leverage Total debt divided by total assets (Osma, 2008; Belkhir et al., 2014; Anagnostopoulou & Tsekrekos, 2017).
+Table 1 MEASUREMENT OF VARIABLES Variables oles Variable name Measurement LEV Leverage Total debt divided by total assets (Osma, 2008; Belkhir et al., 2014; Anagnostopoulou & Tsekrekos, 2017).
 MOW Managerial Percentage of shares held by the board disclosed in the annual financial report Ownership BIND Board Percentage of independent directors to total board of directors.
 Lee and Lee (2009) Independence CEOEDU CEO Education If the CEO has a postgraduate degree, they will be given a score of 1, and if they do not, they will be given a score of 0.
 (Altuwaijri & Kalyanaraman, 2020).
 CEOEXP CEO Functional A large audit company or a CEO with experience in a financial-related function Experience (accountant, chief financial officer, treasurer, or vice president of finance).
-If the CEO has functional experience, they will be given a 1 and if they do not, they will be given a 0.
-PRO Profitability EBIT/Total assets
+If the 1 CEO has for discal associates the second by a sixty of and if they do not the second CEO has functional experience, they will be given a 1 and if they do not, they will

+EBIT/Total assets

-$LEVit = \beta_o + \beta_1 MOWN{it} + \beta_2 BINDN{it} + \beta_3 CEOEDUN{it} + \beta_4 CEOEXPN{it} + PRO{it} + \varepsilon{it}$
+$LEVit = \beta_0 + \beta_1 MOW N{it} + \beta_2 BIND N{it} + \beta_3 CEOEDU N{it} + \beta_4 CEOEXP N{it} + PRO{it} + \varepsilon{it}$